Exhibition

 About Assisted Plant Migration:

-MASS MoCA brings a red oak from grow zone 8 to participate in a residency with a red oak from our region (grow zone 6).
+In this project, MASS MoCA brings a red oak from the southeastern US to participate in a residency with a red oak from our region (ancestral homelands of the Muhheaconneok, Mohican people or Munsee Lenape people).
 They are placed in proximity to each other, in city planters, to share VOCs and communicate.
-The project is a symbol for plant resilience and an example of human intervention in, and care for more-than human beings.
+This project is a symbol for plant resilience and an example of human intervention in, and care for, more-than human beings.

 Homecoming is in collaboration with plant scientist, artist, and educator Jessica Gersony and members of the PLACE (PLant physiology, Art and Community Engagement) Lab at Smith College.